“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 Normal rental property operating expenses, along with documents and records, generate a tremendous amount of paperwork.
 The more paperwork there is, the easier it is for something to get lost.

 That’s why Stessa provides free cloud-based document storage to real estate investors.
-The system was designed from the ground up with security in mind, using multiple layers of security to keep data safe and secure.
+The system was designed from the ground up with reliability in mind, using multiple layers of security to keep data safe and secure.

 Rental Property Depreciation